hsjoo-lghtsnd/curriculum-vitae/README.md

 I graduated from <i>Korea Advance Institute of Science and Technology (KAIST)</i> in 2019 (majored in EE with minor degree of CS; graduated with a report and an implementation of 3D image stitching), and I have a Master's degree from <i>Korea University of Science and Technology (UST)</i> for RF circuits and antenna design.
 (Thesis: Design of low-loss beam-steering array antenna) Consequently, I worked in <i>Electronics and Telecommunication Research Institute (ETRI)</i> as an antenna engineer from Mar.
 2019 to Feb.
 2021.

 I am currently pursuing on my PhD (4th year; planning to address my thesis in summer of 2025) in <i>Pohang University of Science and Technology (POSTECH) in the Department of Electrical Engineering</i>.
 My research interests are based on integrated sensor applications including radar, X-ray imaging, 3D meta-structure design (think of RIS or the lens effect), 3D image and point-cloud classification and reconstruction, artificial intelligence (AI), and modern wireless communication with localization by information fusion.
+I am currently working on channel prediction topic with localization technique.

 I am working on AI as an automatic processor on arbitrary signals.
 I think that positioning and localization problems should be studied for several side-channels including RF, sonic wave, computer vision and X-rays.
 I dream of <i>cheap and convenient multimodal sensors for human beings to control computers easier</i> (i.e. human-computer interface; HCI with better sensors).
 Therefore, my research question is "Where does the signal come from? and How much can we be sure of that?"